 At this time of year the TV companies decide that we are all on holiday, outside in the garden or down the pub and put out shows and series that are either repeats or of no interest to man nor beast.
 Rather than be bored to bits Mrs B and myself dig out some old favourites on DVD and watch these instead.
-One of our most played films is a classic from Amazon (see left).
+One of our most played films is a 1950’s classic from Amazon (see below).

 There is not much in the book about the trip but a lot on Jerome’s musings on life which sometimes borders on the excruciating and romantically naive.
 But there are lots of amusing anecdotes from all three friends which make up the bulk of the book and on which nearly all adaptations rely.

 Products from Amazon.co.uk

 The film version of Three Men in a Boat stars Laurence Harvey, David Tomlinson and Jimmy Edwards.
 It is a classic portrait of what we all believe England was like in Edwardian times, maybe how we would like England to be now; and how most foreigners still believe we are.

 The three men wear outrageously striped blazers and white trousers with occasional boaters.
 They decide on a boating holiday but have no idea of how to row, steer or when it comes to it, luff and reef on a sailing craft.

 It doesn’t matter; it is the spirit of an Englishman to take to the water and experience the charm, grace and adventure of the River Thames.
 They first alight at Hampton Court and enter the obligatory maze.
 Harris has a plan which he explains to everybody else in the maze who are completely lost that the simple way out is to keep turning right.
 Which they do and still get lost.